-- We will allow employers to cover employees who work 20 hours or more. - It includes self-employed individuals, a sole proprietor, or a partner of a partnership if the sole proprietor or partner is included as an employee under a health care insurance plan of a small employer.
+An eligible employee is:

-- Employees/individuals not eligible for coverage include 1099 contractors, temporary, seasonal, substitute or uncompensated employees, employees making less than equivalent minimum wage, volunteers, inactive owners, shareholders, officers or managing members who are not active, investors or silent partners. - Retirees are not eligible for any coverage medical, dental or vision.
+- A full-time employee who works at least 30 or more hours per week.
+Aetna will allow employers to cover employees who work 20 hours or more, however, 30 hours is used to determine the size of the group. - The term eligible employee includes a sole proprietor, a partner of a partnership, or an independent contractor (1099) if the sole proprietor, partner, or contractor is included as an employee under a health care insurance plan of a small employer. - Coverage must be extended to all employees meeting the above conditions, unless they belong to a union class excluded as the result of a collective bargaining arrangement. - Ineligible employee employees/individuals not eligible for coverage include temporary employees, seasonal employees, substitute employees, uncompensated employees, volunteers, retirees, inactive owners, officers who are not active, managing members who are not active, investors or shareholders who are not otherwise eligible and silent partners. - Retirees are not eligible for any coverage medical, dental, vision.